Research

 Work in progress

-"Student demand and the supply of college courses" (Job Market Paper) [coming soon]
+"Student demand and the supply of college courses" [Draft]

-Universities today face criticism for being resistant to change, raising concerns about their adaptability in an era of rapid technological advancements.
-In this study, I create a unique dataset sourced from course catalogs of over 450 US universities spanning two decades (2000-2022).
-My findings reveal marked inertia in course supply, both in terms of quantity and content.
-This inertia is especially pronounced in fields experiencing declining demand, and is more pronounced at public universities and those with a higher prevalence of tenured faculty.
-Using Natural Language Processing, I further show that while the content of existing courses remains largely unchanged after a course is created, newly-created courses gradually incorporate topics related to current events and job skills into the curriculum.
-Notably, selective institutions focus on broader societal issues, whereas less selective institutions emphasize job-relevant skills.
-Overall, my results highlight the influence of supply-side factors on universities' adaptability to the rapidly evolving technological landscape.
+In an era of rapid technological and social change, do universities adapt enough to play their important role in creating knowledge?
+To examine university adaptation, I extracted the information contained in the course catalogs of over 450 US universities spanning two decades (2000-2023).
+When there are changes in student demand, universities respond inelastically, both in terms of course quantity and content.
+Supply inelasticity is especially pronounced in fields experiencing declining demand and is more pronounced at public universities.
+Using Natural Language Processing, I further show that while the content of existing courses remains largely unchanged, newly-created courses incorporate topics related to current events and job skills.
+Notably, at selective institutions, new content focuses on societal issues, while at less selective institutions, new content emphasizes job-relevant skills.
+This study contributes uniquely to our understanding of the supply-side factors that affect how universities adapt to the rapidly evolving landscape.

 Earnings losses after mass layoffs are highly skewed: a small number of workers experience catastrophic losses, while most workers recover quickly.
 This paper documents the heterogeneity in earnings losses after mass layoffs and the adjustments driving these differences.
 We study workers from firms in West Germany that closed between 2000-2005.
 For each laid-off worker, we create a synthetic control from similar workers with matching earnings trajectories who weren't laid off during that period.
 Which workers experience the greatest losses is not a priori predictable based on fixed characteristics, but is associated with post-layoff adaptability, like switching professions or relocating.
 Consequently, pre-layoff targeted policies to assist these workers might not be as effective as post-layoff interventions.